mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 var slice = make([]string, 0)
 var wg sync.WaitGroup

+// addString adds a given string to the slice
-func addString(s string) {
+// after a random number of milliseconds. func addString(s string) {
   mutex.Lock() // prevent concurrent access to the slice